Eliyas0007/RNNbasedVideoPrediction/README.md

 # RNN based Video Prediction

-In this repo we have 2 models for simple video prediction using basic recurrent networks, back bone is convolution and recurrent network.
-First type of models uses Conv2d and different RNN layers and the other one uses a latent vector compressed by a VAE and use latent vector to train an RNN then use the same VAE to decode predicted latent vector to 2d image.
+In this repo we have 2 models for simple video prediction using recurrent networks.

 ### TYPES